The study fields in the KEYWORD spectrum are organized into 6 courses

 Students who completed this course have gone on to work as teachers and researchers in research institutions and universities, in prefectural and municipal education committees, as well as work in the private sectors actively doing business in Asia, using their experience and knowledge acquired at this graduate school.

-The Comprehensive East Asia-Japan Research Course offers intensive academic training in understanding the flow of people, things and ideas in the East Asian region in a historical perspective.
-Our range of history covers the primeval age to the contemporary period, in order to think beyond modern state centered historiographies of East Asia in a longer and broader context, i.e. by paying attention to the common East Asian cultural substratum, re-centralizing the maritime zone as the geographic center of history making.
+The Comprehensive East Asia-Japan Research Course offers intensive academic training in understanding the flow of people, things and ideas in the East Asian region in the historical and natural environmental perspective.
+Our timescale covers from the geological age and the primeval age to the contemporary period, in order to think beyond modern state centered historiographies of East Asia in a longer and broader context, i.e. by paying attention to the common East Asian cultural substratum, re-centralizing the maritime zone as the geographic center of history making.
 Our course want to explore this new model of historiography on East Asia.

 Our course not only focus on area studies on East Asia but also emphasizes interdisciplinary studies.
 This approach naturally demands good use of various disciplines and different frame of analysis from all academic fields.
 The challenge toward "holistic" perspective is thus a demanding one but also much needed in this age of integrated global society.
 We believe this academic goal on "holistic" understanding of East Asia is the common project where students and faculty from various academic backgrounds, different origins and different generations can continuously collaborate and cooperate for the better understanding of the changing East Asian dynamics.